-For all Government Ministries & Departments, please contact The Logistics Unit of the Fiji Procurement Office.
+For all Government Ministries & Departments, please contact Fiji Procurement Office.

 They are the agents responsible for customs clearance, delivery, logistics, warehousing and advice to all Government ministries and departments.
 For any emergency and urgent clearance, they would be able to arrange for the pre-release of the consignment.

 Import entries (SAD) and other clearances are a legal declaration to Customs under the Customs Act, providing details of imported shipments.
 Among other offences under the Act, it is an offence to make an erroneous entry or declaration.
 Administrative Penalties may be applied, or prosecution action taken.
 For Administrative Penalties see Sections 137, 139, 140, 141, 142, 143 of Customs Act.

 If you are unfamiliar with how to determine the tariff classification, Customs valuation or permit requirements for the goods you import, Customs suggests you engage your Customs broker to lodge import documents on your behalf.
 Alternatively, you may contact the Customs Service of your port of entry.

 All entries (SAD) are processed through the ASYCUDA World (AW) system.
 You may be required to seek the assistance of your agent or Customs to for more information on preparation of your customs clearance document.

 Errors or omissions on import entries can cause incorrect duty payments and incorrect import data.
 Customs can impose a monetary penalty on the maker (agent/importer) of a Customs entry, which contains errors or omissions.
 See Sections 137, 139, 140, 141, 142, 143 of Customs Act.